Written by: C. Polite

 DISTRIBUTION, ABUNDANCE, AND SEASONALITY

-A common, permanent resident throughout the
+Endangered, permanent resident of the semi-arid,

 SPECIFIC HABITAT REQUIREMENTS